Honorverse

 The Honorverse is a military science fiction book series, its two subseries, two prequel series, and anthologies created by David Weber and published by Baen Books.
 They are centered on the space navy career of the principal protagonist Honor Harrington.
 The books have made The New York Times Best Seller list.

+The series began with On Basilisk Station in 1992.

 Plot

 The series follows Honor Harrington, military heroine and later, influential politician, during a time of extreme interstellar change and tension.
-Most of the more than 20 novels and anthology collections cover events between 4000 and 4022 AD with "PD" (Post-Diaspora) dating beginning with a dispersal to the stars from our sun ("Sol") in 2103 AD.
+Most of the more than 20 novels and anthology collections cover events between 4000 and 4022 AD with "PD" (Post-Diaspora) dating beginning with a dispersal to the stars from the Sun ("Sol") in 2103 AD.
 The main series novels are set primarily in a timeline beginning 40 years after Harrington's birth on October 1, 3962 AD (1859 PD), and some short stories flesh out her earlier career.
 Additional novels and shorter fiction take place up to 350 years earlier, and still-earlier canon history is filled in between narratives and in appendices attached to the main novels and anthologies.